anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter06.md

 #### 6.3.4.2 server nic information
 This table is describing the slot and port mapping relationship for NIC in each model of server.

+Multiple entries are expected, one entry for each slot of each type of server, so, multiple entries for each type of server, and there's maybe multiple types of server.

 | Field # | type | mandatory | Instruction |
 |----|--------------------|----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|